intershop/iom-blueprint-project/devenv-4-iom/doc/05_development_process.md

 ### Run all All Tests of a Specification

 To run all tests of a specification, use the name of the specification.
-E.g:
+For example:

     # Go to the oms.tests directory in your oms source directory
     # PATH_TO_IOM_SOURCES, PATH_TO_GEB_PROPERTIES and PATH_TO_WS_PROPERTIES have to be replaced by real values.